The number of Māori women imprisoned without conviction has nearly doubled after law change

 Corrections said counselling services were available to prisoners on remand on a case-by-case basis and depended on the individual's situation and needs.

-Ministry of Justice chief executive Carl Crafar said the number of people being remanded was determined by judicial decisions, while the time on remand is primarily driven by how long their case takes to be resolved in court which is effected by a range of things.
+Ministry of Justice chief operating officer Carl Crafar said the number of people being remanded was determined by judicial decisions, while the time on remand is primarily driven by how long their case takes to be resolved in court which is effected by a range of things.

 "This is increasing due to later guilty pleas in the criminal court process; a lack of sufficient resources to deal with the additional court hearings; and an increase of category three cases, which are more serious and require more court events."